rafael-frs-a/django_memes/README.md

 - **SECRET_KEY**: Django secret key;
 - **SITE_HOST**: host set to *ALLOWED_HOSTS* when the project is not in debug;
 - **SITE_URL**: path of the project domain and port.
-It's used as a shortcut to generate full url paths meant to be accessed externally, like the links in the automatically-generated emails.
-If not informed it will get the first value from *ALLOWED_HOSTS*;
+It's used as a shortcut to generate full url paths meant to be accessed externally, like the links in the automatically-generated emails;
 - **DEBUG**: optional variable.
 If set to *True*, the project will run in debug mode;
 - **DATABASE_URL**: project database configuration.
 It must be something like *psql://database_user:database_password@database_host:database_port/database_name*;
 - **CELERY_BROKER_URL**: path to the broker used to deliver tasks to Celery;